• It is genetically determined; you are born with it.

 It's the Secret Sauce!

-By knowing your MaxHR, your training schedule will be written so that most of your runs are done at the EXACT intensity for the specific workout.
+By knowing your numbers, your training schedule will be written so that most of your runs are done at the EXACT intensity for the specific workout.

-One of the benefits of being a runner and doing this test is that we perform the test while engaging in our sport, thereby making it a very accurate assessment.
-On the contrary, a basketball player or tennis player and most other athletes, cannot play their respective sport to determine MHR due to the non-continuous or non-aerobic nature of the sport.
+One of the benefits of being a runner and knowing your numbers is that we engage in our sport, while utilizing these numbers.
+This enables us to train methodically and to truly see and feel our fitness progress through the sport of running.
+On the contrary, a basketball player or tennis player and most other athletes, do not play their respective sport based upon heart rate.

 FUN FACTS